Remarks on the minimal model theory for log surfaces in the analytic setting: Preliminaries

-\begin{defn}[{$\mathbb{Q}$-factoriality, see \cite[Definition 2.38]{Fjn22}}] Let $X$ be a normal complex variety and let $K$ be a compact subset of $X$.
+\begin{definition}[{$\mathbb{Q}$-factoriality, see \cite[Definition 2.38]{Fjn22}}] Let $X$ be a normal complex analytic variety and let $K$ be a compact subset of $X$.
 Then $X$ is said to be \textit{$\mathbb{Q}$-factorial at $K$} if every prime divisor defined on an open neighborhood of $K$ is $\mathbb{Q}$-Cartier at any point $x\in K$.
+Let $\pi\colon X\rightarrow Y$ be a projective morphism and let $W$ be a compact subset of $Y$.
+If $X$ is $\mathbb{Q}$-factorial at $\pi^{-1}(W)$, then we usually say that $X$ is \textit{$\mathbb{Q}$-factorial over $W$}. \end{definition}